 It’s one of those team-building exercises that provides everyone with a unique perspective.

 A 3 by 3 grid is ideal for grid brainstorming.
 The number of columns determines the number of ideas required to begin the process.
-The number of rows determines how many times the concept is passed on and improved.
+The number of rows determines how often the concept is passed on and improved.
 Steps in a grid brainstorming session:

 - Provide a grid to each group member